-Professional learning is structured around repeated cycles of inquiry, which allow teachers to apply what they learn and evaluate evidence of student learning.
+Professional learning is structured around repeated cycles of inquiry, which allow teachers to apply what they learn and evaluate evidence of student learning.3

-EQUITY
+EQUITY:

-All in service of educational equity, which means eliminating the racial predictability and disproportionality of student learning outcomes.
+All in service of educational equity.

 In partnership with teachers, we transform professional learning from the ground up to dramatically improve student outcomes.
 We also work with school, district, and state leaders to create the instructional systems necessary to support these changes.
 To shift systems for teacher professional learning, Teaching Lab recommends partnerships with school systems extend over 3-5 years.
 Teaching Lab starts by directly facilitating professional learning, followed by gradually releasing facilitation responsibility to Lab Leaders through coaching support.
 Eventually, systems run their own Labs and local Cycles independently.